Astro v5.0-beta

 collections

-Section titled Breaking changes to legacy content and data collectionsBy default, collections that use the old types (content
+Section titled Breaking changes to legacy content and data collectionsBy default, collections that use the old type

 or data